Shetland Sheepdog Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Shetland Sheepdog, I would be most concerned about...

 - Unstable temperaments.
-Shelties are a dime a dozen, and most of them are bred and offered for sale by people who don't have the slightest idea of how to breed good-tempered dogs.
-Obedience instructors and behavioral consultants see many of highstrung Shelties with neurotic behaviors, including skittishness, hyperactivity, and mindless yapping.
+Shelties are so numerous that most of them are bred and offered for sale by people who don't have the slightest idea of how to breed good-tempered dogs.
+Obedience instructors and behavioral consultants like myself see many highstrung Shelties with neurotic behaviors, including skittishness, hyperactivity, and mindless yapping.

 - Separation anxiety.
 More than most other breeds, Shetland Sheepdogs need a great deal of companionship and do not like being left alone for more than a few hours.